Kingstone70/Scikit_learn/README.md

 # Scikit_learn
-This is just the basic Scikit learning using  different techniques and  algorithms
+This  folder  contains the basic Scikit learning projects using  different techniques and  algorithms.
+This includes Regression, Classification and Clustering tasks